tibordp/pyncette/CONTRIBUTING.rst

 1. Update documentation when there's new API, functionality etc.
 2. Add a note to ``CHANGELOG.rst`` about the changes.
 3. Add yourself to ``AUTHORS.rst``.

-..
-[1] If you don't have all the necessary python versions available locally you can rely on Github Actions - it will
-       run the tests for each change you add in the pull request.

-       It will be slower though ...

 Tips
 ----